2. Notebooks

 Cells can contain variables, functions or imports.
 If you’ve never written code before and are unfamiliar with those terms, we recommend “An Informal Introduction to Python” and subsequent sections of python.org’s official tutorial.

 Now let’s make a list of numbers in a new notebook cell.
 A list is another tool Python offers for working with figures.
-Creating one is as simple as stringing together a set of values surrounded by brackets and separated by commas.
+Creating one is as simple as stringing together a set of values surrounded by square brackets and separated by commas.

-Lets start simple.
+Let’s start simple.
 Enter all of the even numbers between zero and ten.
 Name its variable something plain like my_list.
 Press play.

 my_list = [2, 4, 6, 8]